 - Keep an eye on their temperature using a digital thermometer

-Do not use cold or ice water as this can trap heat and cause dangerous changes in their blood pressure.
-If your pet shows any signs of heatstroke (severe signs), take them to the emergency vet right away.
+Don’t use cold or ice water, as this can trap heat and cause dangerous changes in a pet’s blood pressure.
+If your pet shows any signs that they’ve progressed to heat stroke, take them to the emergency vet right away.

-As seasons get hotter, so do the risks of paw pad burns.
-Pet insurance provider Trupanion has observed peak claims for burnt paw pads in July over the last three years.
-Burnt paws happen when outdoor temps hit 85°F, causing asphalt and concrete to soar well above 130°F.
+As the temperature rises, so does the risk of paw pad burns.
+Burnt paws can happen when outdoor temps hit roughly 85°F, causing asphalt and concrete to soar well above 130°F.

 - Limping